-If you earn $22,000 per year, you’re under 200 percent of the poverty level, which means your out-of-pocket maximum will be capped at $2,850 in 2021, as long as you select a Silver plan in the exchange when your coverage under your parents’ plan expires.
-In addition, your plan will have an actuarial value of 87 percent, which is better than a Gold plan and nearly as good as a Platinum plan – but for the price of a Silver plan.
+If you earn $22,000 per year, you’re under 200% of the poverty level, which means your out-of-pocket maximum will be capped at no more than $2,900 in 2022, as long as you select a Silver plan in the exchange when your coverage under your parents’ plan expires.
+In addition, your plan will have an actuarial value of 87%, which is better than a Gold plan and nearly as good as a Platinum plan – but for the price of a Silver plan.

 The increased actuarial value means your plan will provide you with better coverage right from the start, for things like your deductible and copays, even if you don’t end up having medical expenses that are substantial enough to hit the out-of-pocket maximum during the year.